 2. Pityriasis alba

-Pityriasis alba is a self-limiting, skin condition that causes dry, fine, scaly, and pale patches on the face.
+Pityriasis alba is a self-limiting, skin condition that causes dry, fine, scaly skin discoloration, and pale marks on the face.
 It is common in children and young adults and considered as a type of eczema or dermatitis.
 This condition’s name is derived from the characteristic appearance of the skin.
 Pityriasis refers to fine scaly appearance and alba for the hypopigmentation or pale skin color.

 - Causes of pityriasis alba

-The purported causes, such as inadequate or excess bathing, low serum copper, ultraviolet radiation, or Malassezia yeasts, are not yet proven to cause hypopigmentation (3).
+The purported causes, such as inadequate or excess bathing, low serum copperiXIndicates copper deficiency which can cause loss of pigment from the skin , ultraviolet radiation, or Malassezia yeastsiXThe group of yeasts which can cause or worsen a variety of skin infections , are not yet proven to cause hypopigmentation (3).

 - Symptoms and signs of pityriasis alba